District Textbook Policies & Procedures

 VUSD BASE PROGRAM

-Each year, the Director of Instructional Technology will request that each site designate a Textbook Coordinator (TC).
+Each year, the Director of Curriculum will request that each site designate a Textbook Coordinator (TC).
 The TC will oversee the procurement, inventory, and distribution of textbook materials at their site.
 The TC will monitor site systems to ensure book inventory is current and book recovery procedures are enforced.
 The TC will be the point of contact with the district shipping/receiving clerk (Grant Berger ).

 The Library Media Manager will meet with this team on an annual basis or more often if needed to coordinate textbook services and procedures throughout the district.